calebchoban/amiga_halo_finder/README.md

 The AHF and MergerTree output is located in AHF_output directory and the halo history is in the halos directory.

 Note:
+- If running on TSCC run the TSCC version of each of the Makefile commands (i.e compile_TSCC, AHF_TSCC, MergerTree_TSCC, ahfHaloHistory_TSCC).
+You will also need to directly edit fields in the job submission scripts found in the TSCC/ directory.
 - By default AHF is not compiled with MPI, if you want to use MPI add the -DWITH_MPI flag to the DEFINEFLAGS list in Makefile.config, but be warned that this will cause the halo ID's to be randomized and you will have to edit the halo_ids file after running AHF.
 Also all AHF files for each snapshot are broken up for each MPI task.
 - If you are running ahfHaloHistory for many halos, edit the Makefile so ahfHaloHistory submits a job instead of running the code directly.